Programs : Brochure

 LSA Opportunity Hub

-LSA Global Opportunities offers walk-in advising throughout the year!
-No appointment needed, just stop in and talk to one of our peer advisors.
+The LSA Opportunity Hub offers drop-in advising throughout the year!
+No appointment needed, just stop in and talk to one of our Hub Coaches.
 Check for Global Opportunities office hours to see when you can drop in!
 Please note that the time and location of office hours may be subject to change.